 As for recommended beans, I personally love using light to medium-roasted single-origin coffees like these when brewing with my Chemex – it allows each unique varietal to shine through without being overshadowed by heavy roasts or blends.

 Cleaning your Chemex properly is vital for flavor consistency between brews.
 The easiest method I’ve found to clean it is to simply rinse the carafe with warm water and a soft sponge or dedicated cleaning brush shortly after use.
-This helps remove any remaining coffee oils and prevents them from building up over time, all in an effort to keep it looking like the pristine work of art that it is.
+This helps remove any residual coffee oils and prevents them from building up over time, all in an effort to keep it looking like the pristine work of art that it is.

 In terms of longevity and potential issues, proper care goes a long way in maintaining the life of your Chemex.
 Unfortunately, due to its glass construction, it may sometimes suffer from inevitable accidents (I’ve had my fair share as well), but generally speaking, these beauties are quite sturdy when handled with respect.
 You don’t want to be taking them on the road though, they are not suitable as travel coffee brewers like the Aeropress Go.